 6.5.2.1 Assumptions

 The UAV is assigned a CAA-level UAV ID at the time of registration with the USS to be able to identify itself to the USS.
+The CAA-level UAV ID is assumed to uniquely identify the UAV at least within the scope of the USS to enable the CAA-level UAV ID correlation to UAV registration data by authorized Remote ID clients.
+The CAA-level UAV ID may also identify the assigning USS where it is listed.
+Based on local regulations, the CAA-level UAV ID may be static (e.g., serial number) or dynamic (e.g., session id).
+However, a consistent format for CAA-level UAV ID (either static or dynamic) is assumed when sent to the Remote ID USS or when broadcasted.
 The UTM/USS may also provide security credentials if USS UAV Authorization/Authentication (UUAA) option is used between the UAV and the UTM/USS when the UAV registers with the 3GPP network

-Editor's note: The exact format of the CAA-level UAV ID is FFS.

 Editor's note: Whether security credentials are also assigned with the CAA-level UAV ID or not is to be defined in SA3 or outside 3GPP.

 It is assumed that the UE is assigned an External Identifier to be used for aerial operations as part of the Generic Public Subscription Identifier (GPSI), as described in clause 5.9.8 of TS 23.501 [12] and defined in TS 23.003 [14].
 The External Identifier is used for interaction with external functions such as the USS.